 Using Graphical Analysis 4 for Windows, MacOS, iOS, Chrome, or Android

-If you have a Go Direct sensor, once you have performed a two-point calibration as described here How do I manually calibrate my sensor in Graphical Analysis 4?, the calibration is automatically stored and used the next time the sensor is used.
+If you have a Go Direct sensor, once you have performed a two-point calibration as described here How do I manually calibrate my sensor in Graphical Analysis and Graphical Analysis Pro?, the calibration is automatically stored and used the next time the sensor is used.
 You can always reset the the calibration by selecting Restore Factory Defaults.

 If you have a standard sensor, the calibration cannot yet be stored using this software.